EcosystemAssessment/ReferenceConditions/README.md

 # ReferenceConditions
+## Objectives:
-To evaluate the condition of each cell within an ecoregion we will first define baseline conditions for ecoregions by vegetation class (i.e. forest and rangeland).
-We will calculate baseline conditions by averaging cells where scPDSI is neutral (scPDSI 0.4 to -0.4) (Figure 4 and 5).
-Baseline conditions for all years (2002 to 2014) will be averaged for each ecoregion by vegetation class.
+1. Define baseline conditions for ecosystem classes (i.e. forests and rangelands) by ecoregion (ECO Map 2007).
+We will calculate baseline conditions by averaging cells where scPDSI is neutral (scPDSI 0.4 to -0.4).
+We will report baseline conditions for climate, NDVI, NPP, GPP, and LAI.